hyalkaf/nodejs-opening-multiple-excel-file-problem-opn/README.md

 To recreate the problem, you need to clone/fork this repo.
 Then do `npm install` to download all the necessary packages.

 The program will prompt you to provide a path to an excel file.
 To reproudce the problem, make sure you have at least one other excel file open.
 You will see that the console prints out the message **'This message will be printed to the console after file was closed'** before closing the file you just opened.
 The correct behaviour is to wait until you close the file.

+For more information, refer to this thread in [stackoverflow](https://stackoverflow.com/questions/48269910/opening-an-excel-file-with-opn-while-another-excel-file-is-open-will-execute-co/48271979?noredirect=1#comment83567382_48271979)